Non-neutral plasma: Cryogenic non-neutral plasmas: correlated states

 where $T$ is the temperature and $a$ is the Wigner–Seitz radius (or mean inter-particle spacing), given in terms of the density $n$ by the expression $4\pi a^3 n/3 =1$.
 The coupling parameter can be thought of as the ratio of the mean interaction energy between nearest-neighbor pairs, $q^2/(4\pi\epsilon_0 a)$, and the mean kinetic energy of order $k_b T$.
 When this ratio is small, interactions are weak and the plasma is nearly an ideal gas of charges moving in the mean-field produced by the other charges.
 However, when $\Gamma > 1$ interactions between particles are important and the plasma behaves more like a liquid, or even a crystal if $\Gamma$ is sufficiently large.
 In fact, computer simulations and theory have predicted that for an infinite homogeneous plasma the system exhibits a gradual onset of short-range order consistent with a liquid-like state for $\Gamma \approx 2$, and there is predicted to be a first-order phase transition to a body-centered-cubic crystal for $\Gamma\simeq 175$.

 Experiments have observed this crystalline state in a pure beryllium ion plasma that was laser-cooled to the millikelvin temperature range.
 The mean inter-particle spacing in this pure ion crystal was on the order of 10-20 μm, much larger than in neutral crystalline matter.
 This spacing corresponds to a density on the order of 10^{8}-10^{9} cm^{−3}, somewhat less than the Brillouin limit for beryllium in the 4.5 tesla magnetic field of the experiment.
 Cryogenic temperatures were then required in order to obtain a $\Gamma$ value in the strongly coupled regime.
 The experiments measured the crystal structure by the Bragg-scattering technique, wherein a collimated laser beam was scattered off of the crystal, displaying Bragg peaks at the expected scattering angles for a bcc lattice (See Fig. 3).

 When small numbers of ions are laser-cooled, they form crystalline "Coulomb clusters".
 The symmetry of the cluster depends on the form of the external confinement fields.
-An interactive 3D view of some of the clusters can be found here.